nicseltzer/python-training/README.md

 ```

 In the following example, we are opening a file for "binary writing" in the
 current working directory with the "filename.txt" file.
+The last line writes
+a piece of JSON data out to the "input_file".

 ```python
 with open(